 When the pipe in a baseboard heater gets air-bound, the air forms a bubble in the pipe that prevents water from flowing, and the heater stays cool.
 If the heater has a bleeder valve, you can usually use it to release the air.
 You'll find the bleeder valve at one end of the heater at the point where the water pipe rises from the floor, often behind an access cover.
 To open the valve, you may need a flat-head screwdriver or a radiator air bleeder key to turn the valve nut, but some valves have handles and don't require a key.

-For bleeding to work, the boiler has to be on, and the water must be circulating, so be careful because the air coming out of the valve will be hot and mixed with steam.
+For bleeding to work, the boiler has to be on, and the water must be circulating, so be careful because the air coming out of the valve will be hot.
 Put on rubber gloves and put a bowl underneath the valve to catch water.
 Then, slowly open the valve until air begins to hiss out.
 Close the valve when the air is replaced by a steady stream of water.

 Use the Water Feeder and Boiler Drain

 Some hydronic heaters don't have bleeder valves, in which case you have to purge air from the boiler.
-Before you do this, turn off the power to the boiler but leave the circulating pump on and confirm that some but not all of the heaters in the system are cold.
+Before you do this, turn off the power to the boiler and confirm that some but not all of the heaters in the system are cold.
 After you confirm this, the procedure for purging the boiler is as follows:

 - Connect a garden hose to the boiler drain and run it outside to a place where it's safe for water to drain.
 Open the drain and let water begin flowing.

 - Open the feeder valve to let water into the boiler at house pressure.
+Be mindful of system pressure reading on pressure gage on boiler.
+Too much pressure (typically 30 PSI) will pop the relief valve.
 You should hear spurts coming from the hose, which means air is coming out of the drain along with the water.

 - Close the feeder valve when the spurts stop and there is a steady stream of water flowing from the hose.